PSIA Program Chair and Associate Professor

 Selected Publications

 - “Turkey, Kemalism, and the Soviet Union: Problems of Modernization, Ideology and Interpretation”, New York & London.
-Palgrave Macmillan 2019.
+Palgrave Macmillan.
+2019.

 - “Islam in the Social and Political life of Turkey (1970-2001)”.
 Yerevan.
 Limush Press.
 2008

-Edited Volumes
+Chapters in Edited Volumes

 - Ter-Matevosyan V., Mkrtchyan N. (2021) The Conduct of Armenian Foreign Policy: Limits of the Precarious Balance.
 In: Brady AM., Thorhallsson B. (eds) Small States and the New Security Environment.
 The World of Small States, vol 7.
 Springer, Cham. https://doi.org/10.1007/978-3-030-51529-4_14